-Example.
-Trust A has a fiscal year of April 1 to March 31.
-The trust is dissolved due to the assets in the trust becoming worthless during October 2014 of its most current fiscal year.
-The trust should use 2014 tax-year forms.
+Example A. Trust A has a fiscal year of April 1 to March 31.
+The trust is dissolved due to the assets in the trust becoming worthless during Oct.
+2015, of its most current fiscal year.
+The trust should wait until Jan.
+2016 to use 2015 tax-year forms.